Animal Cell Parts, Functions

 Eukaryotic cells share many similar characteristics, including some of the following structures, which can be found in the cells of animals:

 Cell Envelope & External Structures of Animal Cells

-Glycocalyx: Some animal and protozoan cells have this sticky outer layer anchored to the plasma membrane.
+- Glycocalyx: Some animal and protozoan cells have this sticky outer layer anchored to the plasma membrane.
 Gycocalyces help animal cells stick to each other and protect cells from dehydration.
-This layer is not present in cells that have a cell wall, such as plants, algae and fungi.
+This layer is not present in eukaryotic cells that have a cell wall, such as plants, algae and fungi.

-Cilia and flagella: Constructed of microtubules covered with plasma membrane (analogous to an arm or leg bone covered in skin), these external appendages, present in some animal cells, aid in cell movement and in moving materials around the outside surface of the cell.
+- Cilia and flagella: Constructed of microtubules covered with plasma membrane (analogous to an arm or leg bone covered in skin), these external appendages, present in some animal cells, aid in cell movement and in moving materials around the outside surface of the cell.

-Plasma membrane: All cells have plasma membranes.
+- Plasma membrane: All cells have plasma membranes.
 In eukaryotic cells, this barrier between the inside and the outside of the cell is made mainly of phospholipids, proteins and sterols.

-You have free access to a large collection of materials used in a college-level introductory Cell Biology Course.
 The Virtual Cell Biology Classroom provides a wide range of free educational resources including Power Point Lectures, Study Guides, Review Questions and Practice Test Questions.

 Cell Endomembrane System